andreasAabo/DAT250_lab/dat250-expass2.md

 I also had problems with persisting entities into the database.
 This was caused by multiple issues.
 I had made a mistake with the many to many relationship in the Address class.
 I also thought it was possible to map ArrayList's to the database.
 Resolved the ArrayList issue with instead using List objects.

-It also took me some time to understand I needed to add the classes to the presitence.xml scheme.
-Resolved this by eventually adding the classes needed in the xml scheme.
+It also took me some time to understand I needed to add the classes to the presitence.xml schema.
+Resolved this by eventually adding the classes needed in the xml schema.